 Vibration Compensation System (VC)

-Tamron included VC in this lens for the first time in the format of APS-C. The Best thing is that Tamron was able to achieve this whilst hardly changing the size at all compared to the previous model.
+Tamron included VC in this lens for the first time in the format of APS-C. The Best thing is that Tamron achieved this whilst hardly changing the size at all compared to the previous model.
 VC system enables to capture exceptional image results even in case of shakes and sudden movements.